 - 1 tablespoon baking powder Add to list

-- 1/4 cup brown sugar Add to list
+- 1/4 cup brown sugar, plus extra for sprinkling Add to list

 - 1/2 teaspoon salt Add to list